For all ticketing enquiries please see our dedicated Ticket FAQs.

 What am I permitted to take into the seating bowl?

 What catering is available within the stadium?

-Other than for major International matches (RBS 6 Nations and Old Mutual Wealth Series) junior tickets are available for most matches at Twickenham.
+Junior tickets are available for matches at Twickenham depending on the fixture.
 Juniors are classed and aged 15 and under.

 Babies in arms need to be in a front carrier - buggies, prams and carry seats are not permitted.
 They do not require a ticket and can be seated anywhere within the stadium.

 Under 2s need a ticket which is free of charge and can be collected from the Ticket Office on the day.
 Parents/Guardians are advised that the middle and upper tier concourses are extremely high and some, adults and juniors, may find this uncomfortable.
 Children must be supervised in these areas at all times.